How to avoid a Price Battle with your competitors

 “Can we afford to start a price battle, and is it worth it? “

-These could be questions you are asking yourself in terms of whether or not to react to competitors prices.
-In this article we will try to give you food for thought in terms of responding and considering price changes when initiated by your competitors.
+These could be questions you are asking yourself regarding whether or not to react to competitors' prices.
+In this article, we will try to give you food for thought regarding responding and considering price changes when initiated by your competitors.

 Price competition

-It is on most business agendas, and is a crucial factor when talking about being competitive.
-How do we set competitive prices, and thereby win all the consumers over.
-Engaging in price battles is therefore everyday life for many businesses, and especially with the current market situation.
+It is on most business agendas and is crucial to competitiveness.
+How do we set competitive prices and thereby win all the consumers over?
+Engaging in price battles is, therefore, everyday life for many businesses, especially with the current market situation.
 But engaging is not always the most appropriate solution, as you almost always enter a zero-sum or negative-sum game, where benefits are negative or non-existent.

 The three potential outcomes of the Pricing Game